ellenupark/ellenupark-blog/_posts/2020-11-05-delving_into_rails.markdown

 ---
 layout: post
 title:      "Delving into Rails"
-date:       2020-11-05 23:41:47 +0000
+date:       2020-11-05 18:41:48 -0500
 permalink:  delving_into_rails
 ---

 For my third project at Flatiron I was tasked with creating a Rails applications.
 I recently got a pomsky puppy.
 So, my head has been filled with nothing but dog related ideas.
 Naturally, I geared my app towards dog owners.
 My app allows users to create an account, add pets to their account and arrange play dates with other dog owners.

 To begin, I spent a lot of time figuring out the associations.
 I knew right off the bat that I would have a User and Pet model.
-Users would ` have_many :pets`, pets would `belong_to :user`.
+Users would `have_many :pets` and pets would `belong_to :user`.
 That part was simple.
 The tricky part was how to introduce the Event element.
 After much thinking and drawing out many diagrams, I created a join table (invites) to connect pets to events.
 The end result was:

 ```